-Most people will know Braun as a brand of electric shavers, but once upon a time the company made many cameras, of which the Paxette range is best known.
+Most people will know the name Braun from a brand of electric shavers, but it is also the name of a still existing photographical company which once upon a time made many cameras, of which the Paxette range is best known.
 Somewhat confusingly the name Paxette comprised cameras with several different interchangeable lens mounts as well as fixed lenses.

 The first Paxettes (ca. 1950) were compact viewfinder cameras not unlike the Voigtlander Vito B, although they lacked wind levers, having wind knobs instead.
 They had extinction meters, which are exposure meters that display an increasing amount of numbers depending on the brightness of the subject.
 Later models introduced several new features, such as a rapid wind lever, a raised top housing with uncoupled or coupled rangefinder (the IM and Super Paxette, respectively)